 Joining our Christmas Saver is a fantastic way to plan ahead and make this Christmas your best yet.

 Another great way to save money this financial year is to do a direct debit audit.
 Check what you’re paying for every month and cancel anything you don’t need or use, like that gym membership, magazine subscription, or streaming service.

 These costs add up, so calculate what you’ll save and use that as your incentive to drop the direct debits.

 Create a budget that works for you

-Cashflow is term for how your household money comes in and goes out every month.
+Cashflow is a term for how your household money comes in and goes out every month.
 So, it is essential that you create a household budget to steer you through these troubled times.
 Please take time to sit down and create a workable budget